zhahui/kasisto-server-api/README.md

 You can turn our API spec into server-side code with <a href="https://github.com/swagger-api/swagger-codegen" target="_blank">Swagger Codegen</a>.

 ## Security and Authentication
-The following requirements must be met:
+The following security requirements must be met:

 | Type | Requirement |
 | ---- | ----------- |
 | Encryption | All servers must implement HTTPS/TLS end-points |